Plenyx/PlenBotLogUploader/README.md

 The uploader keeps track of its version and the online available version.
 When you start the executable, it will check for a new version.
 If update is available a prompt will be displayed.

-To update the bot you need to overwrite the previous executable.
+To update the bot you either need to overwrite the previous executable with the new one under the Release tab or you need to press the big **Update Uploader** button within the application.

 ## Uninstall/Reinstall
 To remove all application settings, remove the "PlenBotLogUploader.exe_Url_xxx" folders located in the "%AppData%\Plenyx's_Bad_Software", use "Reset all settings" button inside the application or launch the application with -resetsettings flag.